mkierzenka/SWDevProj/report/doc.md

   DataFrame's data storage will change.
 In previous assignments, DataFrames held all of their data in columns and rows.
 However we now want to make the data storage distributed.
 Instead of storing the actual data, Columns will now be distributed.
 Like before, the DataFrame will have an array of columns.
-However the Column class will change, as it will now contain a Distributed Array of keys.
-Each key will map to a "block" of data that is held in the store.
+However the Column class will now contain a Distributed Array of keys.
+  Each key will map to a "block" of data that is held in some KVStore in the eau2 system.
-  With this change, now that Columns no longer store their own data, we will be able to eliminate the duplicate Column classes for each type.
-Instead, we can just have a field in Column that describes the type.

-  The DataFrame will hold a KVStore object that contains the frame's actual data.
+  The DataFrame will contain a pointer to the KVStore that contains the frame's actual data.
-  Not only does the DataFrame need this object, but also any other objects within the frame that need to store and request data
+  Not only does the DataFrame need this object, but also any other objects within the frame that need to store and request data will get a pointer to it.

   The DataFrame will have methods that support converting data types into frames.
 An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame version (add the values in one new column).
 It will break up the array into chunks; each chunk will be assigned a key to be stored in the distributed KV system.
 The key will then be added to the column's distributed array.
-Once the input array is completely broken up and stored, the DataFrame will be serialized and stored under its key in the distributed system.
+Once the input array is completely broken up and stored, the DataFrame will be serialized and stored under its own key in the distributed system.

   * Fields:
     * columns_ (ColumnArray): holds column information
     * store_ (KVStore): dataframe passes store to classes that need it for data lookup; static initialization
     * schema_ (Schema): keeps track of the DataFrame's column structure
     * key_ (Key): key for this dataframe in the store; will be used to create the keys for the frame's columns' chunks

-  * Methods (new ones we anticipate):
+  * Methods:
-    * all the methods that create a DataFrame from a data type (ex. fromArray, fromScalar, fromVisitor, etc.) and return it
+    * static methods that create a DataFrame from a data type (eg. fromArray, fromScalar, fromVisitor, etc.) and return it
     * void add_array(size_t, *type*): adds array into the DataFrame as a column; one for each type
     * void map(Rower): perform an operation on all data in the DataFrame
+    * void local_map(Reader): perform an operation on all local data in the DataFrame (ie. data stored in the KVStore field)
     * Schema& get_schema(): return schema of DataFrame
     * void add_column(Column): add column to DataFrame
-    * get: get and return certain value from DataFrame's columns; one for each type
+    * get: get and return certain value from DataFrame's columns; one for each type.
+These block on network lookups
     * void add_row (Row): add a row to the DataFrame (currently not fully implemented)
+	* void visit(Writer): get new rows from a Writer that are sequentially added to this df
     * size_t nrows(): return number of rows in the df
     * size_t ncols(): returns number of columns in the df